LukasKastern/lukaskastern.github.io/index.md

 In the following video I built two versions of Unreal's lyra project.
 The only difference being a change to a single level.

-The build of the lyra project was 872mb in total.
+The build of the lyra project was 872 MB in total.
-The patch was created in 0.46 seconds, was 5.65 mb big and took 1.23 seconds to be applied.
+The patch was created in 0.46 seconds, was 5.65 MB large and took 1.23 seconds to be applied.

 <iframe src="https://www.youtube.com/embed/IK1V3sCDjss?si=mJBppYh6jil-S7RW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>